LRC (train): Active tilt

 Another solution to this problem had been developed in the 1950s but not widely used: tilting trains.
 Tilting trains rock into the curve to tilt the passenger cars the same way that a superelevated track would tilt them inward.
 Tilting systems had been introduced in service by the Spanish Talgo, but this system was "passive" and took some time to respond to curves.
 Great improvement can be made by making the system "active", reading the forces on the cars with sensors and quickly rotating them to the proper angle using hydraulic rams.
 British Rail ran an extensive experimental program on active tilt systems in the 1960s that was highly influential, and followed these studies in the 1970s with a new tilting train design, the Advanced Passenger Train (APT).
-The technical design objectives for the APT included a maximum speed 50% higher than existing trains, curving speeds 40% higher, all while running on existing tracks within the limits of existing signals.
+The technical design objectives for the APT included a maximum speed 50% higher than existing trains and curving speeds 40% higher, all while running on existing tracks within the limits of existing signals.

 While tilting reduces the problem for the passengers, it does not change the forces on the rails.
 A train going around a bend at high speed rides up onto the rails, and if the flanges on the inside of the wheels contact the rails they cause considerable wear.
 Eliminating this effect is difficult, but it can be reduced by lowering the weight of the locomotive, or eliminating the locomotive and distributing the motive power throughout the train.
 APT took the former route, and the original APT-E used gas turbine power.
 Gas turbines have an excellent power-to-weight ratio, perhaps ten times that of a conventional diesel engine, with the downside that they use considerably more fuel at idle.
 This was not a concern when the APT was first being designed, but after the 1973 oil crisis they quickly changed the design to be electrically powered.
 This was even lighter than the turbine version, but requiring the lines to be electrified at great cost.
 As a result, only the West Coast Main Line from London to Glasgow used the electrically powered APT-Ps.